jakub-zarzycki2022/gym-PBN-stac/README.md

 The point of this library is to provide accessible PB(C)N environments in the OpenAI Gym framework.
 The environments provided are fully [Stable Baselines3](https://github.com/DLR-RM/stable-baselines3)-compatible

 ## Environments
-- `gym_PBN:PBN-v0`: The base Probabilistic Boolean Network environment.
+- `gym_pbn:PBN-v0`: The base Probabilistic Boolean Network environment.
 Actions involve taking no action, or "flipping" the value of a node at the provided index.
-- `gym_PBN:PBCN-v0`: The base Probabilistic Boolean Control Network environment.
+- `gym_pbn:PBCN-v0`: The base Probabilistic Boolean Control Network environment.
 Actions involve setting the control nodes to a certain value.

 The environments provide the framework for such networks.
 They need to be instantiated with appropriate node data.

 ## Installation
 Requirements: [Python 3.6+](https://www.python.org/downloads/).

-PIP: `python -m pip install gym-PBN`
+PIP: `python -m pip install gym-pbn`

 Anaconda: **TO BE UPDATED**